MevawalaBhavya/CSCI-5409-term-project/README.md

 ## Description

 QuickNotez is an innovative personalized note-taking application designed to streamline the process of capturing, organizing, and accessing notes across various devices at any time.
-Leveraging cloud-based technology, QuickNotez ensures seamless synchronization and accessibility, enabling users to stay productive and organized anytime, anywhere.architecture.
+Leveraging cloud-based technology, QuickNotez ensures seamless synchronization and accessibility, enabling users to stay productive and organized anytime, anywhere.

 ## Features
 - Store files securely in Amazon S3